-- Do not extrapolate the standard curve beyond the 20 ng/mL standard point. - The dose response is non-linear in this region and accuracy will be compromised. - Other buffers and matrices have not been investigated. - The influence of various drugs, aberrant sera (hemolyzed, hyperlipidemic, jaundiced, etc.) and the use of biological fluids in place of cell extract and brain homogenate samples have not been thoroughly investigated. - The rate of degradation of native STAT1 in various matrices has not been investigated.
+- Do not extrapolate the standard curve beyond the 100 Units/mL standard point. - The dose response is non-linear in this region and accuracy will be compromised.

-Although STAT1 degradation in the Cell Extraction Buffer described in this protocol has not been seen to date, the possibility of this occurrence cannot be excluded.
+- Other buffers and matrices have not been investigated. - The influence of various drugs, aberrant sera (hemolyzed, hyperlipidemic, jaundiced, etc.) and the use of biological fluids in place of cell extract and brain homogenate samples have not been thoroughly investigated. - The influence of various extraction buffers has not been thoroughly investigated.
+The rate of degradation of native STAT1 or dephosphorylation of STAT1 [pTyr701] in various matrices has not been investigated. - Although STAT1 degradation or dephosphorylation of STAT1 [pTyr701] in the Cell Extraction Buffer described in this protocol has not been seen to date, the possibility of this occurrence cannot be excluded.